the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab2_riddle_server/_index.md

 # Riddle Server

-In this lab we are going to learn how the riddle server is made.
+In this lab we are going to learn how the riddle server is made using Banjo.

+{{< look-action "Open the Banjo documentation:" >}} [https://cs.fablearn.org/docs/banjo/index.html](https://cs.fablearn.org/docs/banjo/index.html)

 ---